andybrucenet/ansible-ec2-hadoop-cluster/README.md

         ./swim-integration.sh 2 100
         ```

    * The above command does a lot of work; pulls down code and compiles, sets up folders in HDFS, creates test data (which itself generates load), and then runs the benchmarks that run lots of jobs in the background.
-You can quiz the Hadoop admin on things like the Yarn Memory consumption (goes critical during the data generation phase) and under-replicated blocks (goes critical under HDFS tab).
+You can quiz the Hadoop admin on:
+     * Yarn Memory consumption (goes critical during the data generation phase)
+     * Under-replicated blocks (goes critical under HDFS tab)
+     * Here is some sample output from the build phase.
+Have the candidate explain it:

+            ```
+            17/01/24 20:16:54 INFO mapreduce.Job:  map 75% reduce 0%
+            17/01/24 20:16:58 INFO mapreduce.Job:  map 77% reduce 0%
+            17/01/24 20:17:02 INFO mapreduce.Job:  map 78% reduce 0%
+            17/01/24 20:17:04 INFO mapreduce.Job:  map 79% reduce 0%
+            17/01/24 20:17:16 INFO mapreduce.Job:  map 80% reduce 0%
+            ```

    * You will know when the SWIM tests complete because 50 jobs will finish.
 Also, you will see no `RUNNING | ACCEPTED` jobs under the Yarn Resource Manager UI.
 Have the candidate find these values for you and tell you when the jobs are all finished.

        ```
        # to show jobs:
        cd /usr/hdp/current/hadoop-client/scriptsTest
        l_jobs=$(ls WorkGenLogs | sed -e 's#job-\([0-9]\+\).*#\1#' | sort -nr | head -n 1)
-       echo " Job | Seconds" ;
+       echo " Job | Seconds" > /tmp/scriptsTest.log
        for i in $(seq 0 $l_jobs) ; do
          l_elapsed=$(cat ./WorkGenLogs/job-$i.txt | grep "The job took" | awk '{print $4}')
-         printf " %3d | %7d\n" $i $l_elapsed
+         printf " %3d | %7d\n" $i $l_elapsed >> /tmp/scriptsTest.log
        done
+       cat /tmp/scriptsTest.log
+       rm -f /tmp/scriptsTest.log
        ```
 <br />
 1. *Block Replication Problem*.
 Have the candidate track this down.
 Easy way: Use HDFS Config UI, filter on "replication".
 The `Block Replication` is set to 3.
 Ask candidate why this is a problem?